Im-Rises/particle-simulator-react-p5/README.md

 export default App;
 ```

-The component takes 6 props:
+The component takes 1 to 16 props:

 - `parentRef` - a reference to the parent div of the canvas.
 It is used to get the size of the canvas.
 - `particleCountMobile` - the number of particles on mobile devices.